 The Graph: Everything to Know

-- The Graph is a cryptocurrency network that enables developers to access and index blockchain data efficiently
+- The Graph is a decentralized protocol that enables developers to efficiently access and query data from blockchains in a scalable manner

 A Brief History